-- UV Protection.
-The sun's UV radiation can cause cataracts; benign growths on the eye's surface; cancer of the eyelids and skin around the eyes; and photokeratitis, sometimes called snow blindness, which is a temporary but painful sunburn of the eye's surface.
-Wide-brimmed hats and caps can block about 50 percent of UV radiation from the eyes but optometrists say that is not enough protection.
+- UV protection.
+The sun's UV radiation can cause cataracts, benign growths on the eye's surface, and cancer of the eyelids and skin around the eyes.
+UV radiation can also cause photokeratitis, sometimes called snow blindness, which is a temporary but painful sunburn of the eye's surface.
+Wide-brimmed hats and caps can only block about 50 percent of UV radiation from the eyes.

-- Blue-Light Protection.
-Long term exposure to the blue and violet portion of the solar spectrum has been implicated as a risk factor for macular degeneration especially for individuals that are “sun sensitive.”
+- Blue light protection.
+Long-term exposure to the blue and violet portion of the solar spectrum is a risk factor for macular degeneration, especially for people who are sun-sensitive.

 - Comfortable vision.
-The sun's brightness and glare interferes with comfortable vision and the ability to see clearly by causing people to squint and the eyes to water.
+The sun's brightness and glare interferes with comfortable vision.
+Sunlight affects clear vision by causing people to squint and the eyes to water.

 - Dark adaptation.
 Spending just two or three hours in bright sunlight can hamper the eyes' ability to adapt quickly to nighttime or indoor light levels.
-This can make driving at night after spending a day in the sun more hazardous.
+This can make driving at night more hazardous.

-People should wear sunglasses outdoors whether they are working, driving, participating in sports, taking a walk, running errands or doing anything in the sun.
+Wear sunglasses whenever you are outdoors, whether you are working, driving, participating in sports, taking a walk, running errands or doing anything in the sun.

 - block 99 to 100 percent of both UV-A and UV-B radiation;